 PreMajor students typically take 15 credits per semester.
 If there is room in the schedule, a student may take a regular general education course in an area where remediation is not needed.
 This is determined by student placement scores.

-Student placement in Pre-Major education courses is based on ACT scores, PSSA results, and/or the Computer-Adaptive Placement Assessment and Support System (COMPASS).
-Upon completion of PreMajor classes, students must retake Compass and earn a passing score.
+Student placement in Pre-Major education courses is based on ACT scores, PSSA results, and/or the College Success test.
+Upon completion of PreMajor classes, students must retake the College Success test and earn a passing score.
 A waiver is granted if a student earns a grade of "B" or higher in that class.

 Pre-Major/College Preparatory Courses